 For example, over the years engines have been acoustically decoupled from the hull.
 When noisy engines no longer had a direct metal connection to the propeller shaft they sent less acoustic waves out into the water.
 Electric engines and Integrated Electric Propulsion (IEP), have also become the standard, as they produce a much lower acoustic footprint.

 A further way to reduce acoustic levels of a traditional propeller is by using a Pump-Jet propulsion system, which creates a jet of water to power a boat forward.
 A Pump-Jet (hydrojet) also produces less cavitation, which is the stream of bubbles or voids created by traditional propellers.
 Less cavitation means an even lower acoustic signature for the sub.

 The US Navy currently uses Pump-Jet propulsion on a number of subs, including its Virginia-class fast-attack submarines.
 According to the U.S. Naval Institute, the Navy plans to incorporate the latest breakthroughs in water-jet propulsor technology on the new Columbia-class ballistic missile submarine currently in design.
-This will make the next generation submarine of the Silent Service even quieter.
+The Columbia-class subs may also have a reduced noise signature by switching to a new X-shaped stern control plane design.
+These design advancements will make the next generation submarine of the Silent Service even quieter.

 Since 1997, Globe Composite has been designing composite submarine parts and has manufactured a wide variety of components to reduce the acoustic signature of U.S. Navy submarines as well as increase its capability to detect potential adversaries.
 Globe also manufactures a variety of high-strength gaskets for submarine missile hatches and other critical components.
 Switching to composite parts lowers noise levels in many applications, as well as providing corrosion resistance and greater durability than metal, plastic, or rubber parts.